LDD'25: Learning from Difficult Data

 Submission instructions and conference proceedings

 Workshop LDD follows all requirements of the ECAI 2025 main conference.
 Papers must be written in English, be prepared for double-blind review using the ECAI LaTeX template, and not exceed 7 pages (plus at most 1 extra page for references).
 Excessive use of typesetting tricks to make things fit is not permitted.
 Please do not modify the style files or layout parameters.
-Conference proceedings will be publised The Proceedings of Machine Learning Research series.
+Last year's Workshop Proceedings were published in Proceedings of Machine Learning Research.

 Topics